XargsUK/aesr-s3-config-sender/README.md

 | AESR ID | The chrome extension ID of AWS Extend Switch Roles         | `jpmkfafbacpgapdghgdpembnojdlgkdl`                          |

 You will also need to copy the extension ID of AESR S3 Config Reader in the URL bar, and paste this in the Extension API field in AWS Extend Switch Roles.

-### Loading Profiles

-To load an existing AWS configuration profile, select it from the dropdown list, and click the "Load Profile" button.
-The fields will be populated with the saved configuration details.

 ### Deleting Profiles
 To delete an existing AWS configuration profile, select it from the dropdown list, and click the "Delete Profile" button.